-SJVC offers several programs that include a mandatory externship where the student will complete a specific number of San Joaquin Valley College hours in an off-campus teaching/learning facility.
+SJVC offers several programs that include a mandatory externship where the student will complete a specific number of San Joaquin Valley College Page 55 of 230 Catalog (Effective December 11, 2020 - December 31, 2021) hours in an off-campus teaching/learning facility.
 (Please see the program's externship course description for the hour requirement.)
-Externships provide the opportunity for students to apply their newly acquired knowledge and skills in a real-life setting.
+Externships provide the opportunity for students to apply their newly acquired knowledge and skills in a reallife setting.
 The externship serves as the final phase of student preparation for entry into their chosen profession.
 In order to optimize this learning experience, students must successfully complete all program courses and all other graduation requirements prior to entry into their externship.